nikhilbadyal/docker-py-revanced/README.md

    The tool will download all specified patch bundles and apply them together using the ReVanced CLI's multiple `-p` argument support.<br>
    If you have want to provide resource locally in the apks folder.
 You can specify that by mentioning filename prefixed with `local://`.<br>
    _Note_ - The link provided must be DLs.
-Unless they are from GitHub.<br>
+Unless they are from GitHub or GitLab.<br>
-   _Note_ - If your patches resource are available on GitHub and you want to select latest resource without excluding
+   _Note_ - If your patches resource are available on GitHub/GitLab and you want to select latest resource without
-    pre-release you can add `latest-prerelease` to the URL.
+    excluding pre-release you can add `latest-prerelease` to the URL.
     Example:
    ```dotenv
     YOUTUBE_PATCHES_DL=https://github.com/inotia00/revanced-patches/releases/latest-prerelease
    ```
    For above example tool while selecting latest patches will consider pre-releases/beta too.
+   For GitLab, `latest-prerelease` maps to GitLab's latest release because GitLab releases do not expose a separate pre-release flag in the release API.
     ```dotenv
     YOUTUBE_PATCHES_DL=https://github.com/inotia00/revanced-patches/releases/latest
    ```